 · Wanting to look fresher and more radiant.

 · A desire to look more like our younger self.

 · To disguise features that have caused years of insecurity.’

 What are the most popular facial aesthetic treatments?

-Dr James Olding is a dually qualified doctor and dentist, and an Oral & Maxillofacial Surgeon in training in the NHS, based in London.
+Dr James Olding is a dually qualified doctor and dentist, and an Oral & Maxillofacial Registrar in training in the NHS, based in London.
 He is also the founder and director of Training Academy Interface Aesthetics, one of the few teaching institutions in the UK to offer the ‘Gold Standard’ qualification, the Level 7 Post-Graduate Diploma in Injectables.

 He has campaigned vigorously for regulation of both practice and training, and uses his platform as an NHS surgeon to raise awareness of the complications that can result from treatments.

 For him, maximising self-confidence and enhancing our natural features are his two main objectives.

 Here, he lists the current top facial aesthetic treatments many of us crave: